Since joining

-As someone who’s been using Terraform for a while, I was reasonably confident I could pass, but I’ll admit I went slightly overboard on the preparation.
-There’s something about representing the company that makes the idea of failing an internal certification feel…awkward.
+As someone who’s been using Terraform for a while, I was reasonably confident I could pass, but I’ll admit I went slightly over the top on the preparation.
+There’s something abouta DA representing the company that makes the idea of failing an internal certification feel…awkward.
 So I spent a few weeks digging deep into every objective, revisiting fundamentals, and labbing out scenarios that were well beyond the exam scope.

 The check-in process was quick and relatively painless.
-You got through what is a pretty standard remote-proctored setup these days: ID verification, room scan, and you’re off.
+You get through what is a pretty standard remote-proctored setup these days: ID verification, room scan (“what’s under your desk sir?”), and you’re off.
 The exam interface was straightforward and responsive — until my camera froze halfway through.
-That required restarting the browser, which I assumed would cost me a lot of time.
-It didn’t.
+No idea why that happened, but the proctor quite rightly froze my exam and asked me to get it working again.
+That required restarting the browser and logging back in.
+If I hadn’t been more than halfway through the questions at that point, I may have panicked a bit…

 The Terraform Associate exam is designed as an entry-level certification, and it hits that balance really well.
 The questions are practical and focused on core Terraform concepts: the workflow, the CLI, basic HCL syntax, and understanding how Terraform fits into the infrastructure lifecycle.